atoy3731/rust-policy-template/README.md

-Please, note well: this file and the scaffold were generated from [a template](https://github.com/kubewarden/rust-policy-template).
+ePlease, note well: this file and the scaffold were generated from [a template](https://github.com/kubewarden/rust-policy-template).
 Make this project yours!